 Just like streaming video, one needs a high-speed internet connection to stream games.

-But the demands on one’s internet connection when it comes to cloud gaming are much higher than streaming video, especially with regards to latency: we might be willing to wait a few seconds for a video to buffer, but lag in video games is a huge no-no.
+However the demands on one’s internet connection when it comes to cloud gaming are much higher than streaming video, especially with regards to latency: we might be willing to wait a few seconds for a video to buffer, but lag in video games is a huge no-no.

 And for cloud gaming, there’s much more data that has to be sent from your device to the cloud server and back: the video you see has to be rendered remotely and sent back to you, in addition to all the commands you’re giving the game.